bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

 Address: Geology and Geophysics Department, Woods Hole Oceanographic Institute, Woods Hole, MA, USA
 ```

-My code won't get every institute so I apologize if your paper isn't on the map.
+My code didn't every institute so I apologize if your paper isn't on the map.
 Some of the addresses seem perfectly normal and return good Google results but alas, they weren't picked up.
 The only hurdle remaining was to make sure that I didn't double count papers and collected papers which came from the same institute across multiple papers.
 Take for instance the Max Planck papers from Garching:

 ```text
 Max Planck Institut for Astrophysics, Garching,  Germany